-DUE TO ONGOING COVID TRAVEL RESTRICTIONS, THE SUMMER PROGRAM HAS BEEN POSTPONED TO SUMMER 2023.
+THE SUMMER PROGRAM HAS BEEN POSTPONED TO SUMMER 2024. please check back in fall 2023 to apply.

 Summer programs offer students an opportunity to study abroad outside of the academic year.
 All offer credit, however each program is structured differently and planned by individual faculty members.